rmcsharry/bunk-gaming/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# RAWG API

+Go to the [RAWG](https://rawg.io/apidocs) and sign up to get an API key.

+The full API documentation is found at [https://api.rawg.io/docs/](https://api.rawg.io/docs/)